Theodor Blum

-Theodor Blum (September 25, 1883 – July 24, 1962) was a pioneer in local anesthesia, in the use of X-rays in dental care, and in the management of many pathologic oral conditions.
+Theodor Blum (September 25, 1883 – July 24, 1962) was an Austrian-born American orthodontist and oral surgeon.
+He was a pioneer in local anesthesia, in the use of X-rays in dental care, and in the management of many pathologic oral conditions.
 He has been described as “the most outstanding oral surgeon in America.”
 He was a founder of The New York Institute of Clinical Oral Pathology.
 Through his work and a few others, oral pathology gained recognition as a medical specialty.
 He was the first to make use in medical literature of the term “radium jaw” that arose from a case he treated that is described in the book The Radium Girls (2016).

 Early life

 Theodor Blum was born in Vienna, Austria, on September 25, 1883, the last of eleven children of the antique dealer Max Blum, 1839-1900, and his wife Elise, née Kahn, 1844-1904.
 Only seven of his siblings survived at the time of his birth.
 All but one of his four surviving brothers, like Theodor, migrated to the United States.
 His family was Jewish.

 Theodor was a sickly young child, such that he was called “little sulfur match” because he was thin and yellow.
 In spite of his illnesses in his five years of public school his grades were all “good” except in behavior.
 He started high school in 1894 in Vienna but transferred to a high school in Kromau, Bohemia.
 There he did well enough to pass his last year and pass the examination required for entrance to a university in July 1904.

 He arrived in New York City in December 1904 to join his three remaining brothers following the death of his parents.
 His closest brother, Richard, had been in New York a decade, and had studied dentistry graduating in 1900 and opened an office the following year.
 Richard became one of New York's most successful dentists.
 Theodor briefly attended the New York College of Dentistry, dropping out after two weeks.
 For a full year he lived with his brother while working odd jobs, most importantly learning to take dental roentgenograms, as well as how to regulate the X-ray tubes and to develop the films.
 There he also met other professional men, most notably M.L.
 Rhein, a famous New York physician and dentist.